PavanRangani/docs/docs/prd/tax/tax.md

 ### Create Tax return

 - Allows to create Tax return by filling `Basic details`
-- Doesn't allow to create Duplicate tax return with same year and same form.
+- Doesn't allow to create Duplicate tax return with same year and same form otherwise system show an error message.
+  - Error message: `Tax Return with same year and form already exists`

 - Doesn't allow the creation of a tax return for the future year otherwise system show an error message.
   - Error message: `Future year is not allowed`.
 - System prefills data from available latest tax return.
-If last records not available then fields will be blank
+If last records not available then fields will be blank.
 - If payment is applicable for selected form, then only ask for payment related fields : EFTPS, Who Issues Payments, EFTPS Pin, Enrolment Number
 - In 5227, Payment field is applicable in create new Tax Return even payment is not applicable for this form (This is special case)